-Welcome to Sportbetsites.com – a free online resource for everything you need to know about betting over the Web.
-We specialise in providing extensive information about Internet sports books, including in-depth reviews and tips on what to look for in a sports betting site.
+Welcome to Sportbetsites.com – a free online resource for everything you need to know about online betting sites.
+We specialise in providing extensive information about online sports ooks, including in-depth reviews and tips on what to look for in sports betting site.
 We also have articles on key topics like how to bet on certain sports, what sort of wagers you can make online, and what all the bookies’ jargon actually means.

 Best Bookmakers for Online Sports Betting